godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/ask-followup-question.md

 ## What It Does

-This tool creates a conversational interface between Roo and the user, allowing for gathering clarification, additional details, or user preferences when facing ambiguities or decision points.
+This tool creates a conversational interface between Saarthi and the user, allowing for gathering clarification, additional details, or user preferences when facing ambiguities or decision points.
 Each question can include suggested responses to streamline the interaction.

 ## When is it used?

 - When critical information is missing from the original request
-- When Roo needs to choose between multiple valid implementation approaches
+- When Saarthi needs to choose between multiple valid implementation approaches
 - When technical details or preferences are required to proceed
-- When Roo encounters ambiguities that need resolution
+- When Saarthi encounters ambiguities that need resolution
 - When additional context would significantly improve the solution quality

 ## Key Features